DeathlessKraken/fantasy-recipe-book/client/README.md

 - put apidata GET operation inside of discover component, so skeleton will load before apidata.
 - limit image upload object to length 4 both client and server side before storage.
 - if user edits post, use patch route. server needs post_id and changes.
+- interesting behaviour when liking and unliking posts visually.

 3c37011ae543ee66562a